fsprojects/Rezoom.SQL/doc/Language/DataTypes.md

 Here is the current type hierarchy.
 Notice that there are some types in the hierarchy that do not appear in the above table.
-These exist just as constraints so that we can model functions like TSQL's `datalength` that works on both `binary` and `string` types.
+These exist just as constraints so that we can model functions like TSQL's `datalength`, which works on both `binary` and `string` types.
 It is not possible to reference them in your own RZSQL code, such as in `CAST` expressions.